For more e-learning information, please visit Missouri Online.

 Making plans now may reduce lost productivity and stress.
 Your IT support team is ready to support remote work!
 Please proactively contact us if there is a possibility of you or your team working remotely.

 A email via Outlook Web App and log in using SSOID@umsystem.edu and your SSO password.

 OneDrive is easily accessible via the Microsoft 365 portal.
 Login using SSOID@umsl.edu with your SSO password.

 Many faculty and staff already have access to a computer that they regularly use for remote work in the evenings, weekends, etc. If you do not have access to a computer to use in a remote work situation please work with your Manager/Dean or Director.

-To setup your softphone and other telephone information please go HERE.
+Learn how to setup your softphone and find other telephone information.

 Zoom is a web conferencing tool used to meet virtually with others using video, audio, and chat.
 Participants can make use of screen sharing, a whiteboard tool, breakout rooms, and text chat.
 Zoom sessions can be recorded and automatically added to Kaltura My Media in Canvas.

 For free tutorial videos, please the Zoom Video Tutorial page.

 That depends on the package as well as the number of people who are simultaneously using your home Internet connection.
 If you are trying to work from home, and several other people in your home are streaming movies or games, your connection (and theirs) will likely be degraded.
 If you are using Zoom and the connection is poor, you may want to block the use of video and only use the audio portion which consumes less bandwidth.
 Those are just a couple of examples of things you should be aware of when working from home.